Dark Mode Light Mode

 Visiting Iraqi Kurdistan in October

 October is still very pleasant!
-It’s perfect for hiking, exploring ancient ruins, or outdoor markets.
+It’s perfect for hiking, exploring ancient ruins, or visiting outdoor markets.
 Cities like Erbil and Dohuk are lively but not overcrowded.
 It’s a great time to experience both nature and culture in the region.

 • Pro: Temperatures are nice, even at night, and it’s not too crowded.